zerotier/libzt/docs/docker_linux_zt_sdk.md

 Replace 8056c2e21c000001 with the network ID of the network you want your container to automatically join.
 It's also a good idea in your container's entry point script to add a small loop to wait until the container's instance of ZeroTier generates an identity and comes online.
 This could be something like:

-    /var/lib/zerotier-one/zerotier-netcon-service -d
+    /var/lib/zerotier-one/zerotier-sdk-service -d
     while [ ! -f /var/lib/zerotier-one/identity.secret ]; do
       sleep 0.1
     done
-    # zerotier-netcon-service is now running and has generated an identity
+    # zerotier-sdk-service is now running and has generated an identity

 (Be sure you don't bundle the identity into the container, otherwise every container will try to be the same device and they will "fight" over the device's address.)